BC Business Matters:

 A household, as defined by Statistics Canada, contains at least one census family, that is, a married couple with or without children, or a couple living common-law with or without children, or a lone parent living with one or more children (lone-parent family).

-CMA.
+Census Metropolitan Area.
 Major cities included in Metro Vancouver = Vancouver, West Vancouver, North Vancouver, Burnaby, Richmond, Surrey, Coquitlam, Maple Ridge, White Rock and Langley.